insidegui/MultipeerKit/README.md

 transceiver.broadcast(payload)
 ```

+For more information on how to use MultipeerKit, check the Swift files in the Public API folder, I tried my best to document all important aspects of using the framework.

 ## Integrating

 MultipeerKit is a Swift package, to use it in your project, add this to your `Package.swift` file: